Dirlewanger Brigade: Hungary

-In December, the brigade was sent to the front in Hungary.
-While fighting there, two battalions made up mostly out of political prisoners volunteers fell apart.
-During a month of fighting, the brigade suffered many casualties and was pulled back to Slovakia to refit and reorganize.
+On 9 December 1944, Hermann Höfle, the overall German commander of Slovakia and Höherer SS- und Polizeiführer (HSSPF), received urgent orders via telephone from General der Panzertruppen Walther Wenck at the OKH to defend the strategic narrows of Ipolyság.
+Adolf Hitler had personally designated this narrow gap with a black line on his maps, marking it as a critical priority to prevent the Soviet IX Guards Mechanized Corps from reaching the Upper Hungarian Plain.
+While Panzer Division Tatra was originally considered for the mission, its deployment was prohibited for political and training reasons, as it was required to defend the approaches to Bratislava.
+Consequently, Höfle ordered the immediate transfer of the SS-Sturmbrigade Dirlewanger to the endangered frontier.
+On 10 December, Oskar Dirlewanger reported to the headquarters of Army Group South in Dobogókő, where he explicitly warned the staff that he "could not fight the Soviets with Communists," referring to the 770 political prisoners recently recruited into his battalions.

 Generaloberst Johannes Friessner, Commander-in-Chief of Army Group South, who visited Dirlewanger's command post during the Battle of Ipolysag on 15 December 1944.

 On 14 December 1944, Soviet forces advancing from Hont launched an assault and surrounded the town of Ipolyság, eventually capturing it.
-At the time, the town was defended by only 60 lightly armed men from the 3rd Company of the Mixed Battalion which has been subordinated to SS-Sturmregiment-2.
+At the time, the town was defended by only 60 lightly armed men from the 3rd Company of the Mixed Battalion which had been subordinated to SS-Sturmregiment-2.
 The next day, on 15 December 1944, the two battalions – 2./SS-Sturmregiment-2 and 3./SS-Sturmregiment-2 – were positioned in the hills south of Ipolyság.
 On the morning of the following day, an artillery barrage was directed at their position by Soviet forces.
 Soon after, a dozen tanks began attacking the 2nd Battalion, but then shifted their assault toward the 3rd Battalion's position.
 Suddenly, almost every soldier from every company jumped from their trenches and threw their weapons away.
 This was a mass desertion that had been planned in November.
-The two battalions' leadership were left dumbfounded by what had just happened and it was decided that the two battalions were to retreat to the area between Bernecebaráti and Kemence.
-Over 300 men defected to the red army during the battle, most of them were political prisoners recruited by Dirlewanger in November.
+The two battalions' leadership were left dumbfounded by what had just happened, and it was decided that the two battalions were to retreat to the area between Bernecebaráti and Kemence.
+Over 300 men defected to the Red Army during the battle, most of them were political prisoners recruited by Dirlewanger in November.

 In the morning of 15 December 1944, shortly after the battle had begun, Generaloberst Johannes Friessner, the commander-in-chief of the Army Group South and Dirlewanger's superior, decided to visit Dirlewanger's Command Post in Palást.
 He was unimpressed.
 He described Dirlewanger as "a not very appealing adventurer type," sitting calmly behind his desk with a pet monkey on his shoulder.
 When questioned about the current situation, Dirlewanger did not know where the front line was, nor was he aware of the status of Buchmann's operation.
 Dirlewanger's adjutant, Kurt Weisse made a better impression with his acknowledgement about the frontline and the current situation.